David A. Katz: Federal judicial service

 On August 12, 1994, Katz was nominated by President Bill Clinton to a seat on the United States District Court for the Northern District of Ohio vacated by Alvin Krenzler.
+A substantial majority of the American Bar Association Standing Committee on the Federal Judiciary deemed Katz not qualified, citing a near-total absence of trial experience.

 Katz was confirmed by the United States Senate on October 7, 1994, and received his commission on October 11, 1994.
 He assumed senior status on January 1, 2005.
 Katz died on July 26, 2016.